-If you’re looking for a colorful and nutrient-dense salad idea, the Chinese Coleslaw recipe below is terrific.
+Chinese cuisine can be exotic but it can also be colorful and highly nutritious.
+Such is the case with the Chinese Coleslaw recipe you see below.
 It’s made with Bok Choy and mixed with carrots, cucumbers, red pepper, and crunchy water chestnuts.
 The homemade dressing is light and low in fat with a sprinkling of fresh ginger and crushed red pepper.

 - 3 Tbsp white wine vinegar